-Hiring a campervan in North Queensland is the best way to explore the huge number of attractions.
+Hiring an RV and motorhome in North Queensland is the best way to explore the huge number of attractions.
 See the sights of Townsville without spending too much on your accommodation and transportation.
 VroomVroomVroom can help you with comparing prices and reserving a camper rental.
 Try our booking system - it is easy to use.
 We compare campervan and motorhome rentals in Townsville so you can find the lowest price.

 Townsville is also called the 'Capital of North Queensland'.
 The city sits on the waterfront, and provides visitors with easy access to Magnetic Island.
 Enjoy everything Townsville has to offer such as cuddling koalas, diving to see the SS Yongala shipwreck, sail along the Ross River, head to the top of Castle Hill and explore exciting local galleries.
 Townsville enjoys a tropical climate, fascinating history, a relaxed environment and astounding natural beauty.
 Hire a campervan in Townsville to experience more of the city and create unforgettable memories.